We Calculated the Divorce Rate for Every Real Housewives Show and the Results Will Blow Your Mind

 The Real Housewives of Dallas

-Together: Cary Deuber, Tiffany Hendra, Stephanie Hollman, Brandi Redmond, D'Andra Simmons, Kameron Wescott
+Together: Cary Deuber, Tiffany Hendra, Stephanie Hollman, Brandi Redmond, D'Andra Simmons, Kameron Wescott, LeeAnne Locken, Kary Brittingham

 Divorce Rate: Zero percent